- Module Code:

 Scope and syllabus

-The course begins with the study of Hittite grammar and script.
+The module begins with the study of Hittite grammar and script.
 Thereafter it comprises mainly the reading and discussion of a selection of set texts in cuneiform.

 - Rüster, C., and E. Neu: Hethitisches Zeichenlexikon.
 StBoT Beiheft 2.
 Wiesbaden, 1989